inkVerb/VIP/101-shell/Lesson-12.md

 | **11** : `grep -RF "!!" *`

-*Sometimes, special characters can only be "canceled" with 'single quotes'*
+*Sometimes, special characters can only be "escaped" with 'single quotes'*

 | **12** : `grep -RF '!!' *`